gmalen/academic-kickstart/content/publication/homcom/index.md

 url_pdf: "https://doi.org/10.1016/j.disc.2018.06.014"
 ---

-   Furthermore, we use this result to examine homological phase transitions in the random polyhedral complexes for a fixed constant $c > 0$
+   , we use this result to examine homological phase transitions in the random polyhedral complexes for a fixed constant $c > 0$